wistia/wistia-open-docs/_posts/2012-07-03-wordpress.md

 </code></pre>

-## Adding the Wistia XML Sitemap Entry to a Wordpress 'Robots.txt' File
+## Using Wistia Video SEO with Wordpress

 If you are looking to use your Wordpress page with Wistia's Video SEO tool, you will need to update your Robots.txt file.
 For more on Video SEO and the Robots.txt file, check out our [Video SEO primer]({{ '/video-seo#setup' | post_url }}).